FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 Disk /dev/sdc: 14.9 GiB, 15931539456 bytes, 31116288 sectors
 ```

+!!! warning
-**Warning** Confirm the destination (`of`) before issuing the following command - it is destructive!
+  Confirm the destination (`of`) before issuing the following command - it is destructive!
 This guide uses `/dev/sdc` throughout, but this value may be different on your system.

 Zero the header to prepare for encryption: